Skip to main content

 Designed for students who wish to advance their knowledge of equine management practices or find basic employment within the equine industry, this minor has three tracks students can choose from—Equine Management, Equine Science, or Equine Assisted Activities and Therapies.

-Student looking in microscope Food Science & Technology
+Food Science and Technology

 This minor provides students with knowledge of food processing, engineering, microbiology and marketing that broadens career opportunities in the areas of food safety, food science and technology, food engineering, sensory evaluation, food marketing research, food development, technical sales and marketing, and state or federal food inspection.

-Learn more about the Food Service Production Minor
+Food Service Production

-Student measuring width of a tree Forest Resources Management
+Forest Resources Management

 Providing an understanding of sustainable forest management in the Appalachian region, this minor benefits students seeking careers related to natural resources, recreation management, environmental engineering, biology and other environmental sciences.